 What’s Driving the Need for Better Access to Data?

-In recent years, easy access to insightful data has gone from being a luxury to being a necessity.
+In recent years, easy access to insightful data has gone from being a luxury to being a necessity, especially in the due diligence process.
 Why?

 Here are some of the main reasons: